St Andrew's Presbyterian Church, Rockhampton: Description

-St Andrew's Church, located on a level site on the corner of Bolsover and Derby Streets, is a rendered masonry building with a ribbed metal gable roof with gablet ventilators.
+The former St Andrew's Church, located on a level site on the corner of Bolsover and Derby Streets, is a rendered masonry building with a ribbed metal gable roof with gablet ventilators.
 The building has buttressing, expressed string courses, and the render is scribed to imitate ashlar.
-The entrance to the church faces Bolsover Street to the northeast.
+The entrance to the former church faces Bolsover Street to the northeast.

 The Bolsover Street elevation has a single-storeyed narthex flanked by projecting gabled entrance vestibules at either end, with the gable end of the nave behind.
 Each entrance has a pointed arch with expressed drip mould, paired timber panelled doors, and is framed by low engaged columns.
 Each gable is framed by buttresses crowned by gablets, and the top section of the gable has stone tracery.
 The northern entrance vestibule has a projecting curved section at the rear.
 The narthex has two lancets with expressed drip moulds and window surrounds, and is surmounted by a rendered balustrade parapet.
 The gable end of the nave has an inset central pointed arch with expressed drip mould and triple lancets.
 The gable is surmounted by triple lancet recesses crowned by a gablet.

-The side elevations of the church consist of four bays, containing paired lancet windows with expressed drip moulds, separated by buttresses and surmounted by a machicolation motif.
+The side elevations of the former church consist of four bays, containing paired lancet windows with expressed drip moulds, separated by buttresses and surmounted by a machicolation motif.
 Shallow transepts project, with a pointed arch opening with timber doors to the side, and triple lancet windows with expressed drip moulds to the end elevation.
 The lancets are surmounted by a circular window, and the gable is framed by narrow corbelled buttresses crowned by gablets.
 The apex of the gable has a narrow lancet recess.